linode/docs/docs/guides/development/ci/how-to-develop-and-deploy-your-applications-using-wercker/index.md

 1. Complete the [Getting Started](/docs/getting-started) guide to create a Linode.
 The commands in this guide are written for Ubuntu 16.04, but should also work with other distributions.

-2. Follow the [Securing Your Server](/docs/security/securing-your-server/) guide to create a standard user account, harden SSH access and remove unnecessary network services.
+2. Follow the [Setting Up and Securing a Compute Instance](/docs/guides/set-up-and-secure/) guide to create a standard user account, harden SSH access and remove unnecessary network services.
 This guide will use `sudo` wherever possible.

 3. Update your packages: